himanshuyv/FlappyBird/README.md

 # FlapplyBird
 I worked on this Project while learning pygame.
-No need of description about this game.